mokuda2/486mlproject/README.md

 * images/images: directory of Pokemon images.

+* feedback.md: feedback from peers.

+* final_report.md: a more elaborate report on the performance of my models and my code.

 * Pokemon Type Classification.ipynb: notebook with code for EDA and different models.

 * pokemon.csv: CSV that comes from the Kaggle dataset.
 It contains the Pokemon name and type(s).